 This article will breakdown and review the 5 best dry dog foods for lively breeds with large protein and energy requirements such as pitbulls.

 We have chosen to focus on dry dog foods, as this food often forms the basis of a dog’s diet and is the most popular and commercially available food type.

-But before we talk about manufacturers’ labelling tricks, “evaluations on a dry matter basis” and the fat content of mackerel, let’s briefly discuss the history of the marvelous pitbull breed.
+But before we talk about manufacturers’ labeling tricks, “evaluations on a dry matter basis” and the fat content of mackerel, let’s briefly discuss the history of the marvelous pitbull breed.

 The Warrior Breed

-It is thought that these pitbull-type breeds can trace their origins back to mastiff-like dogs in ancient Greece that were bred for warfare by the Molossi tribe.
+It is thought that these pitbull-type breeds can trace their origins back to mastiff-like dogs in ancient Greece that was bred for warfare by the Molossi tribe.